shubh435/shubh435/README.md

-# Shubham Sarode - Frontend Engineer
+# Shubham Sarode - Software Engineer

 👋 Hi, I'm Shubham Sarode, a passionate Frontend Engineer with 2.5+ years of experience in building interactive and responsive web applications using modern web technologies like **React JS**, **Redux**, **JavaScript**, **TypeScript**, **HTML**, **CSS**, and more.
 I thrive in creating seamless user experiences and delivering high-quality code.